 Based on a growing body of research on adolescent sleep patterns and the impacts to student achievement, Derry Township School District intends to revamp its school day starting with the 2021-2022 school year.
-While the district will be using the next two school years to fully develop the specifics, the intent is to push back the daily start time for secondary students and move it up for those in elementary school.
+While the district will be using the next two school years to fully develop the specifics, the intent is to analyze the research to better match the sleep patterns of our students.
 Click the graphic for more details.

 All schools in the Commonwealth of Pennsylvania, including DTSD, have adopted use of the “Safe2Say Something” anonymous tip line as a means of improving campus safety and improving school climate.
 The tip line is operated and monitored 24/7 by the Office of the Attorney General where tips are reviewed, classified, and forwarded to the appropriate school district.
 Tips that are found to contain information that may indicate a "life safety" issue are immediately forwarded to the appropriate county emergency dispatch center.
 Click the graphic for additional information.

 ACADEMICS: HHS Places in SIFMA Spring Stock Market Game